12061988/Mildew-Detection-Project/README.md

-## Business requirements map to the Data Visualizations and ML tasks
+## Rationale to map the business requirements to the Data Visualizations and ML tasks

+Business Requirement 1: Data Visualization

+We will display the "mean" and "standard deviation" images for parasitized and uninfected leaves.
+We will display the difference between an average parasitized leaves and an average uninfected leaves.
+We will display a image montage for either parasitized or uninfected leaves.

+Business Requirement 2: Classification

+We want to predict if a given leaf is infected or not with mildew.
+We want to build a binary classifier and generate reports.

+Our general process in the following list

 * Business understanding
 * Data understanding
 * Data preparation